UAVmatrix/uavcast-pro-docs/docs/UAVcast-Pages/Flight-Controller.md

 ##Controller Type##
 * Default value: `None`
-* Options: `Ardupilot / Px4, Navio (Not yet supported), Navio+ (Not yet supported)`
+* Options: `Ardupilot, Navio `

-Choose the board you want to use. for Pixhawk, APM, Cube,  select Ardupilot / Px4
+Choose the board you want to use. for Pixhawk, APM, Cube,  select Ardupilot.

 ##Connection Method##